 Last Revised: 31 Dec 2019 Written by Veloxity CRM Time Estimate: About 5 minutes to read.

-You are looking at a screenshot demonstrating how to navigate to Advanced Search from the Main Menu.
+You are looking at a screenshot of Creating an Advanced Search:

-There are several key things to remember when using Advanced Search:
+There are several key things to keep in mind when using Advanced Search:

 - Search is possible across a hierarchy of records without needing to specify every intervening data type in the search.